SuadeLabs/fire/documentation/parent_name.md

 ---

 # parent_name
-The name of the ultimate parent of person or legal entity to be used for display and reference purposes.
+The name of the ultimate parent of the person or legal entity to be used for display and reference purposes.

 [IAS 27 Standards:][iasstand]